approvals/ApprovalTests.Java/approvaltests/docs/tutorials/GettingStarted.md

 <a name='ApprovingTheResult'></a>
 ## Approving The Result
-When you run a test using ApprovalTests, it will generate a file named “YourTestClass.yourTestMethod.received.txt” (or .png, .html, etc.) and place it in the same directory as your test.
+When you run a test using ApprovalTests, it will generate a file named `YourTestClass.yourTestMethod.received.txt` (or .png, .html, etc.) and place it in the same directory as your test.

 For the test to pass, this file must match: